Fit as a Mama Bear

 Though chocolate whey protein powder may work, vegan protein powder especially absorbs much more liquid than collagen powder.
 Thus, using it in this recipe may make the protein fudge too thick and much more chalky.

-Other High Protein Snacks You’ll Love
+More High-Protein Snacks You'll Love

 Two fingers placing a square of chocolate protein fudge with a bite out of it on top of another square.

-Paleo Protein Fudge
+Protein Fudge With Collagen Powder

 Shelby Stover